kaecy/memetext/readme.md

 memetext ancient-aliens.jpg "" "i hold the world in my hands and an alien holds my hand"
 ```

-Now you can use the internal image the program files like this:
+Now you can use the internal image in the program files like this:
 ```
 memetext /res:ancient-aliens "" "i hold the world in my hands and an alien holds my hand"
 ```